deezbills vs Monarch

 The short version

-Monarch and deezbills are both serious, paid, privacy-respecting finance apps, and they bet on opposite ideas.
-Monarch bets on the dashboard: connect every account and see a complete, beautiful picture, billed in USD and built first for the US. deezbills starts with the answer: a plan that builds itself, real Canadian tax math, no bank linking, and one number: what is safe to spend today.
+Monarch and deezbills are both serious, paid, privacy-respecting finance apps, but they believe different things should come first.
+Monarch believes in the dashboard: connect every account and see a complete, beautiful picture, billed in USD and built first for the US. deezbills starts with the answer: a plan that builds itself, real Canadian tax math, no bank linking, and a safe-to-spend number built from your bills, goals, debt, timing, and income.
 Choose Monarch if you want a complete dashboard to review.
-Choose deezbills if you want to know your money without thinking about your money.
+Choose deezbills if you want the answer already worked out before you open anything.

 Want the answer instead of another dashboard?